TimTerwijn/meesterproef-1920/README.md

 I want to make both the menus and atleast two clickable buttons so that the student can feel how they can switch pages, I want a mobile version so that the student can give me feedback for that aswell.

 ### Make
-As you can see in figure 10, I added some colours, responsive sections and the two menus.
-I have also added  As you can see in figure 11
+As you can see in figure 10, I added some colours, responsive sections and the two menus. further more I have added the clickable I button with pupup and I have also made the application responsive so you can use it the application on your phone as you can see in figure 11.

 ![Desktop prototype](docs/img/prototype4.PNG "Desktop prototype")
 Figure 10: The current desktop.